 When LBB demonstration is based on a through crack with a length less than 10 times the wall thickness in accordance with 5.3.2a.2, the considered initial crack size shall be justified.

-Justification of initial surface crack size can be based on capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in clause 5.3.2a.
+Justification of initial surface crack size can be based on NDT capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in clause 5.3.2a.

 Demonstration of LBB by test using coupons